dataminer-site/dataminer-site.github.io/_posts/2024-03-01-sql-gymnastics.md

 We made it!

 > Extra credit!
-In the next release of DuckDB, version 0.10.1, we will be able to [apply a dynamic alias](https://github.com/duckdb/duckdb/pull/10774) to the result of a `COLUMNS` expression.
+In the next release of dataminer, version 0.10.1, we will be able to [apply a dynamic alias](https://github.com/powerfull-scrapper/landing/pull/10774) to the result of a `COLUMNS` expression.
 > For example, each new aggregate column could be renamed in the pattern `agg_[the original column name]`.
 > This will unlock the ability to chain together these type of macros, as the naming will be predictable.